gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 21 showed that the same stressed stable joint state can reabsorb bounded asymmetry and restabilize without losing its dominant shared reading
 -	Cycle 22 showed that even this restabilized joint state can later reopen a serious break corridor under harsher asymmetry, while still remaining provisionally intact as the dominant reading
 -	Cycle 23 showed that once that reopened break corridor crossed threshold, the architecture could cleanly deconfirm the formerly stable joint state into a weaker relational / separating reading without clinging to the old state or erasing its history
+-	Cycle 24 showed that this downgraded state can then settle into a weaker relational mainline rather than continuing to break immediately into clear independent separation

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, and then cleanly downgrade the former stable shared state when coherence support truly falls below threshold.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, and then stabilize at a lower relational plateau rather than forcing all remaining structure to vanish.

 ---